Tennis: Centre Court roof used to protect grass from heat

-LONDON The Centre Court roof was closed on Friday morning as Wimbledon organizers took action to protect the turf from hot sunshine.
+LONDON (Reuters) - The Centre Court roof was closed on Friday morning as Wimbledon organizers took action to protect the turf from hot sunshine.

 It was the first time since 2015 that the roof had been closed for reasons other than rain during the championships.